Asymptotic behavior of the Brownian frog model: Introduction

 This is the continuous analogue of a growing system of random walks known as the \emph{frog model}.
 The process starts with an active particle at the root of a graph and some number of sleeping particles at all the other vertices.
 In either continuous or discrete time, the active particle at the root begins a random walk.
 Whenever an active particle visits a vertex with sleeping particles all of those particles become active and begin their own independent random walk.

-The frog model was introduced by K. Ravishankar in 1996 on $\mathbb Z^d$ with one particle-per-site and simple random walk paths.
+The frog model was originally proposed as a modification to an information spreading model introduced by K.\ Ravishankar.
+In its earliest form, the frog model was stated on $\mathbb Z^d$ with one particle-per-site and simple random walk paths.
 Initially it was known as the egg model, but was shortly thereafter relabeled the frog model.
-The name has stuck, and we continue to use it.
 The ``branching," i.e.\ activation of sleeping particles, is constrained by the number of points on each site and the paths of all frogs in the process.
 This makes for a rather nuanced process that exhibits behavior different from a single or a branching random walk.
 Likewise, the Brownian frog model has features somewhere between Brownian motion and branching Brownian motion.

-Early papers on the frog model work in the setting suggested by Ravishankar.
+Early papers on the frog model consider the process with one particle-per-site on $\mathbb{Z}^d$.
 The paper \cite{telcs1999} shows that the root is visited infinitely often in all dimensions.
 Next, \cite{shape, combustion} proved that the set of visited sites has a limiting shape.
 The latter works in continuous time, so the proofs and theorem statements are slightly different.
 The past two decades have further investigated the process by modifying the graph, the number of frogs per site, and the random paths followed by frogs.
 For example, \cite{random_shape, random_recurrence} consider the change in transience/recurrence and the limiting shape with a random configuration of frogs.
 The articles \cite{recurrence, new_drift} consider the frog model on the lattice where particles perform a biased random walk.
 Another modification to the random walk path is where frogs take a geometric number of steps then perish.
 Various phase transitions are explored in \cite{phasetree, po2}.
 The question of transience and recurrence on trees is explored in \cite{HJJ1, HJJ2, JJ3_log, 23tree}.
-Recent work has looked at the waking behavior on finite trees (\cite{hermon}), and the passage time to a distinguished set of vertices in $\mathbb Z^d$ (\cite{passage}).
-The article \cite{HJJ4} establishes linear expansion of the set of activated frogs on regular trees, and also pins down different regimes for rapid and slow cover time for the frog model on finite trees.
+Recent work has looked at the waking behavior on finite trees \cite{hermon}, and the passage time to a distinguished set of vertices in $\mathbb Z^d$ \cite{passage}.
+The article \cite{HJJ4} establishes linear expansion of the set of activated frogs on regular trees, and \cite{HJJ4_cover} pins down different regimes for rapid and slow cover time for the frog model on finite trees.

 A Brownian frog model on $\mathbb R$ is studied in \cite{josh2}.
 Active particles have a fixed leftward drift, and are placed according to a Poisson point process with intensity $f(x)$.
 This paper establishes sharp conditions on $f$ that determine whether the model is transient or not.
 Note that on the line particles will collide so it is natural to set $r=0$.
 In higher dimensions it is necessary to set $r>0$.